Milwaukee: Sports

-Milwaukee has a rich history of involvement in professional and nonprofessional sports, since the 19th century.
+Milwaukee also has a strong history of nonprofessional sports dating back to the 19th century.
 Abraham Lincoln watched cricket in Milwaukee in 1849 when he attended a game between Chicago and Milwaukee.
 In 1854, the Milwaukee Cricket Club had 150 members.

-Milwaukee was also the host city of the International Cycling Classic, which included the men's and women's Superweek Pro Tour races, featuring professional and amateur cyclists and teams from across the U.S. and more than 20 foreign countries.
+Milwaukee was the host city of the International Cycling Classic, which included the men's and women's Superweek Pro Tour races, featuring cyclists and teams from across the United States and more than 20 other countries.